Wake County school officials say that bus service has been improving since Monday and that they’re seeing far fewer problems than last year.

 But McCoy said they’re strongly encouraging people to use the online comment form on the district’s transportation website, ( www.wcpss.net/parents/transportation/) to provide comments.
-She said it’s allowed them to more quickly respond to issues.
+She said it has allowed them to more quickly respond to issues.

 McCoy said there have been 380 online comments Tuesday through 2 p.m.
 She said the 1,241 phone calls and online comments Tuesday were a mixture of questions, requests for stop changes, missed stops, missed buses and compliments.

 McCoy said that problems such as missing children, missed stops and missed buses are a high priority, while requests for a change in bus stops are being treated as low priority unless they involve traffic safety issues.